barisdincer/barisdincer/README.md

-🔭 I’m working on Data Science and ML /br
+🔭 I’m working on Data Science and ML<br/>
 🌱 I’m learning Python and R

 ## 🌐 Socials: